-The Environmental Science major gives students the opportunity to experience field-intensive courses and requires that each student complete at least 4 credits of hands-on material.
+The environmental science major gives students the opportunity to experience field-intensive courses and requires that each student complete at least four credits of hands-on material.

 International Sustainable Development Studies Institute (ISDSI)